 The Arab Council for the Social Sciences (ACSS) is pleased to be collaborating with Rusted Radishes: Beirut Literary and Art Journal on this publication produced by the ACSS working group on “Ethnography and Knowledge in the Arab Region.”

 ACSS working groups aim at bringing together Arab scholars from the region and the diaspora, across generations, disciplines, geographies, and methodologies to explore themes and topics that open up new research agendas that help us better understand the Arab region.
 The working groups also encourage the design of innovative and diverse outputs targeting different audiences within the region and beyond.

-The Ethnography and Knowledge Working Group was launched in 2019 aiming towards understanding how ethnography can counter dominant regimes of knowledge about the Arab countries and produce a more nuanced understanding of the Arab region today.
+The Ethnography and Knowledge Working Group was launched in 2019, aiming towards understanding how ethnography can counter dominant regimes of knowledge about Arab countries and produce a more nuanced understanding of the Arab region today.

 The “Ethnographic Diaries” is a true embodiment of ACSS’s mission as an institution.
-This collaborative work did not only allow the researchers to network effectively and share academic knowledge, skills and experience, but it also encouraged interdisciplinary research and built a community of 12 researchers.
+This collaborative work did not only allow the researchers to network effectively and share academic knowledge, skills, and experience, but it also encouraged interdisciplinary research and built a community of twelve writers.
 The space thus created proved to be therapeutic for those involved, a space to work on their writing and reflect during turbulent and highly charged times.

 Jana Chammaa, Senior Program Officer